EurekaSoftware/style_typescript/README.md

 ## Files
   - All TypeScript files must have a ".ts" extension.
   - They should be all lower case, and only include letters, numbers, and periods.
+  - It is OK (even recommended) to separate words with periods (e.g. my.controller.ts).
   - **All files should end in a new line.** This is necessary for some Unix systems.

 **[top](#table-of-contents)**